All Resources

 1. Legitimate publishers and agents do not charge a fee to review your manuscript.
 Anyone seeking to collect such a fee is most likely fraudulent.
 Please note that some legitimate literary magazines or small presses run contests for which they charge a small reading fee, such as $25, but if the contest or its sponsor is unfamiliar to you or the fee seems high, do the appropriate research before submitting your work and the fee.

-2. Traditional publishers will not ask you to pay them up front, and so beware of any request for a fee from a publisher—with the exception of hybrid publishers, which do split costs.
-It is important to do your research on hybrid publishers, however, and make sure you are dealing with a reputable entity, as there are many scammers that bill themselves as hybrid publishers but provide little to no added value, while charging excessive fees.
-Review this IBPA hybrid criteria checklist when in doubt.
+2. Traditional publishers will not ask you to pay them up front, so beware of any request for a fee from a publisher—with the exception of hybrid publishers, which do split costs.
+It is important to do your research on hybrid publishers, however, and make sure you are dealing with a reputable entity, as there are many scammers that bill themselves as hybrid publishers but provide little to no added value while charging excessive fees.
+Review the IBPA hybrid criteria checklistwhen in doubt.

 3. Credible book publicists and marketers generally are fee-for-service providers, meaning they shouldn’t charge you until after they have performed the work.
 Some may ask for half their fees up front; if so, make sure you have a carefully worded agreement outlining what tasks they will perform, when the tasks will be completed, and your ability to terminate the agreement should they fail to provide the agreed-upon deliverables.
 The AG legal team will review the agreement for you if you are a member.

-4. Whether by phone, email, or post, larger traditional publishers and movie studios rarely approach authors out of the blue with incredible opportunities.
-Again, if it sounds too good to be true, it probably is.
+4. Whether by phone, email, or postal mail, larger traditional publishers and movie studios (and directors) rarely approach authors out of the blue with incredible opportunities.
+As always, if it sounds too good to be true, it probably is.

 5. Look carefully at the sender’s email address.
 Some scammers create domain names that resemble those of legitimate publishers.
-Confirm domain name accuracy by going to the legitimate publisher’s website for comparison; for example, macmillan.com is Macmillan’s genuine web address, while macmillanpublishing.com is counterfeit.
+Confirm domain name accuracy by going to the legitimate publisher’s website for comparison; for example, “macmillan.com” is Macmillan’s genuine web address, while “macmillanpublishing.com” is a counterfeit.

 Reported Publishing Scams